Zane’s Quilt

 Here are all 12 pillows done and ready for delivery.

 Next it was time to get back to the quilt and the first thing I needed was a back.
-Zane was a big fan of UNC so I used the UNC t-shirt to match up the blue to dye the backing.
+Zane was a big fan of UNC so I used the blue UNC t-shirt to match up the blue to dye the backing.

 Finally, it was time to quilt.
 I had a lot of anxiety over this.
 It’s a super thick and heavy quilt and that can often cause tension problems.
 I also picked a thread that is usually finicky.
 But I wanted the bronze color and decided to go with it anyway.